School Profile

 • Arts and Performance: Students have engaged in musical productions, including a fifth-grade musical titled “Pirates,” and participated in local theater productions like “Mary Poppins” at the Triumvirate Theater.

-• Social-Emotional Learning: The school has implemented programs to support students’ emotional well-being, with data indicating that 90% of primary students could articulate strategies to manage their emotions effectively.
+• Student Wellbeing Learning: The school has implemented programs to support students’ emotional well-being, with data indicating that 90% of primary students could articulate strategies to manage their emotions effectively.

 • These accomplishments highlight Nikiski North Star Elementary’s dedication to fostering academic excellence, student development, and community engagement.